luisferreira32/SE/Proposal.md

 [Database tables]

-First we propose to use an extension of the class, and therefore the database table, of an already existing django class, from django.contrib.auth, that will help with authentication.
+We use a table of an already existing django class "User", from django.contrib.auth, that will help with authentication.
 The other tables are from original model classes.
-It is to note that comment table primary key is only complete with the post foreign key.
+It is to note that comment table primary key is only complete with the post foreign key and the profile primary key is only complete with the user foreign key.
+Since the database is SQLite, date is stored as TEXT and for images only the path is stored as TEXT.

 ![Database tables failed to load](./imgs_proposal/db.png)

 ---

 [Hosting website]

 [http://doggag.pythonanywhere.com/](http://doggag.pythonanywhere.com/)

 ---